-There is nothing new under the sun.
 Trouble of great magnitude has come up against Israel before and it will again.
 But wonderfully, we have a guidebook to surviving calamity.
 This magnificent book gives many pieces of trustworthy advice about how to survive and even thrive against all odds.
 The wisdom is tried and tested, and the principles have much to teach us all today, both in Israel and all over the world!
-Looking at just one story, we can see 12 great tips to help us as we face all kinds of trouble, no matter how serious it is.
+Looking at just one story, we can see a great example to help us as we face all kinds of trouble, no matter how serious it is.

 I am in a pickle!